Well into its sixth generation, the BMW M5 is a high-performance luxury sedan that sits on top of the 5-Series lineup.

-Based on the sixth-generation 5-Series, the M5 stretches 193.3 inches long, 74.4 inches wide and 57.1 inches tall, dimensions that make it roughly the same size as the Mercedes-Benz E63, one of its closest rivals.
+Based on the stock 5-Series, the M5 stretches 193.3 inches long, 74.4 inches wide and 57.1 inches tall, dimensions that make it roughly the same size as the Mercedes-Benz E63, one of its closest rivals.

 Under The Hood